wilsonmar/WebSockets/JMeter.md

 ## <a name="ViewResultTree"> View Result Tree</a>
-1) Click on View Result Tree element.
+1) This was created by right-clicking Thread Group, then Listeners, View Result Tree element.

+  This captures details on each request and response.

+  QUESTION: Can JMeter capture in a buffer and not display unless there is an error, like what LoadRunner does?

 2) Click on an exchange, typically "HTTP Request".